DuPont sees protein demand lifting soy sales

 Borel said he himself drinks a chocolate soy supplement from GNC Holdings Inc (GNC.N) each morning mixed with orange juice.

-Borel countered that many developments in the food industry, including in areas of safety and nutrition, could not happen without scale.

-"The fact is we're able to invest $2 million every day in food research and development," he said.
-"We wouldn't be able to do that if we were 10 different companies."

-(Reporting by Ernest Scheyder, Carey Gillam, Brad Dorfman, Jessica Wohl, Lisa Baertlein and Martinne Geller; Editing by Bob Burgdorfer)
+(Reporting by Ernest Scheyder, Carey Gillam, Brad Dorfman, Jessica Wohl, Lisa Baertlein and Martinne Geller)

 ((For summit blog: blogs.reuters.com/Summits/)(Follow Follow Reuters Summits on Twitter @Reuters_Summits)) Keywords: FOOD SUMMIT/DUPONT